quacksouls/lyf/doc/gui.md

 > \end{align}
 > ```
 >
-> Within the listener function, declare a function `mousemoveFunc(e)` that takes
+> Within the mouse down listener function, declare a function `mousemoveFunc(e)`
-> an event object `e` and displays the dialog box at the new coordinates.
-Then
+> that takes an event object `e` and displays the dialog box at the new
-> use the code
+> coordinates.
+Then use the code
 >
 > ```js
 > doc.addEventListener("mousemove", mousemoveFunc);